picosh/docs/posts/getting-started.md

 # Next Steps

+> After you have created your pico account, we **highly** recommend creating an
+> [API token](/api-token) and keeping it someplace safe.
+This is how users can
+> recover their account if they lose their SSH private key.

 What service did you want to use first?
 Read the docs to get started with any of our services: